-Select your height and weight below to calculate your BMI.
-When you click the ‘Calculate’ button, you’ll be taken to a page with information about your results.
+To calculate your BMI, select your height and weight below.
+When you click the ‘Calculate’ button, you’ll be taken to a section about your results.

 (NOTE: BMI should not be used to assess a child’s weight because the appropriate weight for a child varies greatly by age.)

 Typically, people with higher BMIs have a greater likelihood of developing conditions such as heart disease, high blood pressure, sleep apnea, and type 2 diabetes.
 But many factors — including your family history, eating habits and activity level — also influence your overall health.

 BMI calculator results are grouped into the broad categories of underweight, healthy weight, overweight and obese.

 As you review your results keep in mind that BMI has its limits, and that BMI recommendations do differ based on gender and other variables.
 (For instance, BMI may underestimate body fat in an older person who has lost muscle tone.)

 If you have questions or concerns about your BMI results, consult with your doctor or health care provider.

 BMI, or body mass index, is a screening tool that takes into account a person’s height and weight.
 It slots people into four weight groups (underweight, healthy weight, overweight, obese) that may be linked to health problems.
 But BMI doesn’t directly measure a person’s health.